Omar Rodriguez Diaz, Art Teacher

 I consider myself a creative type dabbling in theatre, paper crafts, knitting, sewing, and photography.
 That said, I’ve been working on the same picture book for the last six years!
 And now as a proud and busy mommy to Mila, a busy and empathetic two year-old, it might take another six years to complete.
 I could not be more excited about joining the New School SF community and serving our families, staff and partners in creating a learning community where every member thrives.

-Elizabeth Maki, Program Development Manager
+Elizabeth Maki, Operations Manager

 An advocate for early childhood education and social justice in schools, I believe deeply in nurturing equity mindsets in young children. ver the past eight years, I have worked in a variety of educational environments around the Bay Area, including public and private education, preschools and elementary schools, and piloting the Transitional Kindergarten program in Richmond, Calif., and an inclusion preschool model in SFUSD. received my MA in Early Childhood Education from San Francisco State University and recently presented at the National Association for the Education of Young Children Conference on Inquiry at Every Age with a focus on inquiry in diverse classrooms.